 Lateness to Lessons

 Students arriving late to lessons, with no valid reason, will be marked as late and the number of minutes late recorded on the register.
-The Head of Year monitors each pupil and will implement a sanction to make up the time may be applied.
+The Head of Year monitors each pupil and will implement a sanction to make up the time.

-Requests for absence from school for dental appointments, visits to hospital etc, should be addressed to the Tutor or the Attendance officer, giving at least one clear day’s notice.
-We would always encourage parents to minimise the amount of time missed in school for these appointments.
-Students miss fewer hours in school if appointments can be arranged at the beginning or end of the day.
+Requests for absence from school for dental appointments, visits to hospital, etc. should be addressed to the Tutor or the Attendance and Family Liaison Officer, giving at least one clear day’s notice.

 Why is School Attendance So Important?